 If you’re eating unhealthy foods, or worse, not eating at all, your body probably isn’t getting the nutrients or nourishment it needs to fight invading viruses.
 Research has long highlighted a link between healthy eating and a strong immune system, so if you’re not feeding your body the good stuff, there’s a greater chance you’ll catch every virus going – and you’ll find it harder to recover quickly.

 Keep reading for our guide to the best foods to eat when you’re sick.
-These are just some of the feel good foods that can help fortify your immune system, shake of symptoms and speed up your recovery.
+These are just some of the feel-good foods that can help fortify your immune system, shake of symptoms and speed up your recovery.

-Best Canned Soup For a Sore Throat
+Soup for a Sore Throat

 Citrus Fruits for a Common Cold